 What you need to know about Strong Customer Authentication (SCA)

-Strong Customer Authentication (SCA) is a new European regulation that will go into effect in September
+Strong Customer Authentication (SCA) is a new European regulation that went into effect in September

 What is SCA?